area9innovation/flow9/tools/dsl/wase/readme.md

 The type inference is Hindley-Milner unification, so it should be robust.

+TODO:
+- Variable shadowing should give an error

 ## Top-level Syntax

 At the top-level, we have syntax for the different kinds of sections in